A question we’re often asked as a content marketing agency that is involved in publishing is: ‘are printed magazines sustainable?’

 If catering to the preferences of your audience wasn’t enough of a reason to use print in content marketing, evidence suggests it’s far more effective at communicating your marketing message, too.
 A Norwegian university found that students who read texts in print scored significantly better on a reading comprehension test than students who read the texts digitally.
 The uninterrupted time and attention a printed product demands means readers just take in more, including any sales messaging.

-The 2019 Ofcom News Consumption Survey found that magazines are the UK’s most trusted source of news across all generations.
-Even though they grew up with technology and are “obsessed with their phones”, the average millennial or member of Generation Z will still read magazines for about an hour every week.
+What’s interesting is that this pattern is seen across the generations, too.
+Even though they grew up with technology and are “obsessed with their phones”, Reuters found that the average millennial or member of Generation Z will still read magazines for about an hour every week.

-"Because the millennial generation came of age with broadband, internet, smartphones and social media … they don’t view digital as special.
+In his book The Revenge of Analog: Real Things and Why They Matter, David Sax explains this trend: “Because the millennial generation came of age with broadband, internet, smartphones and social media … they don’t view digital as special.
 Digital is like the air around them.
 There’s a uniqueness when someone presents them something in an analog format.
 They’re more willing to see the value and not to see it as antiquated.”

 In the era of fake news, there’s also a trust issue around digital publications, even among those who grew up with the technology.